john221wick/building-llm/Readme.md

 # GPT Implementation from Scratch

-This repository contains my implementation of GPT from scratch using PyTorch, inspired by Andrej Karpathy's series on building GPT.
+This repository contains my implementation of GPT from scratch using PyTorch, inspired by **llm from scratch** book from sebastian Resbescka (The best book for learning about llm and its implementation) also from Andrej Karpathy's series on building GPT.

 ## Objectives